 The Islands and Protected Areas of the Gulf of California encompass various protected zones.
 These zones are as follows:

 - Upper Golf and Colorado River Delta

 - El Vizcaino Reserve

 - Cabo Pulmo National Marine Park

 - Cabo San Lucas Reserve

 - Archipelago de San Lorenzo National Park

 This natural landscape in the Gulf of California was believed to have existed since 5.3 million years ago, according to geological evidence gathered by scientists.
-Volcanism has also largely impacted the lad formations in the area.
+Volcanism has also largely impacted the land formations in the area.
 In fact, it is believed that the island of Isla Tortuga was formed due to volcanic activity.
 As for the shores, there are three types of them available at the protected area covered by UNESCO: sandy beach, rocky beach, and tidal flat.

 Aside from the unique geological formations, the Islands and Protected Areas of the Gulf of California feature an abundant marine life.
 It is known to have a unique and rich marine ecosystem.
 There are several endemic marine species that inhabit the waters of the Gulf of California.
 Meanwhile, it is also home to the endangered species known as the desert porpoise.
 Among other marine species that thrive within the Islands and Protected Areas of the Gulf of California are manta ray, leatherback sea turtle, killer whale, humpback whale, blue whale, and the Humboldt squid.
-Since this area has had a history of commercial fishery, UNESCO and other local organizations are currently working hard to restore the number of fish species that live within the region after years of over-fishing.
+Since this area has had a history of the commercial fishery, UNESCO and other local organizations are currently working hard to restore the number of fish species that live within the region after years of over-fishing.

-In 2007, Islands and Protected Areas of the Gulf of California was extended by UNESCO.
+In 2007, Islands and Protected Areas of the Gulf of California were extended by UNESCO.
 This extension meant that the Islas Marietas National Park and Archipelago de San Lorenzo National Park was included into the protected area.
 Along with the extension, the boundary change was also modified.